Ishitaagarwal00/model_engineering/README.md

 The project includes a **data drift detection system** that monitors for significant changes in the input data distribution every month.
 A **Kolmogorov-Smirnov (KS) test** is used to compare the cumulative distributions of feature values in the current data against the original training dataset.
 The KS test measures the maximum difference between two cumulative distributions and determines whether they are statistically significantly different.

 If the test detects significant differences (p-value < 0.05) in more than 20% of the features, the system flags the model for retraining to adapt to the new data distribution.
-This ensures that the model remains accurate and robust in real-world scenarios.

 #### **Steps for Drift Detection and Mitigation**:
-1. **Data Monitoring**: Each month, the system compares incoming data(Stored in the PostgreSQL Database Hosted on Neon) distributions against the training data using the KS test.
+1. **Data Monitoring**: Each month, the system compares incoming data(Stored in the PostgreSQL Database Hosted on Neon) distributions against the training data(Baseline data) using the KS test.
-2. **Drift Detection**: If drift is detected in more than 20% of the features, the system marks the model for retraining.
+2. **Drift Detection**: Data drift is detected if the KS test p-value is less than 0.05 for more than 20% of the features.
-3. **Retraining**: Once flagged, the models are retrained.
+3. **Retraining**: When data drift is detected the systems starts retraining the models.
-4. **Deployment**: The retrained models are automatically deployed to production.
+4. **Deployment**: The retrained models are automatically deployed to the Streamlit app.

 This process is managed using **GitHub Actions**, which automates the monitoring and retraining process.
 Monthly, GitHub Actions triggers the data drift detection workflow, which runs the KS test and retrains the model if necessary.
-The updated model is then redeployed automatically.

 #### **Practical Considerations**:
 - Drift detection is unsupervised and does not require labels.
 However, retraining requires access to labeled data, making this system most effective in scenarios where new data can be labeled and incorporated into the training pipeline.